 However, even though home inspections are part of the closing costs, they are not due at closing.
 You pay for home inspections when they are performed – before other closing costs like:

 - Commissions and other fees

 The same is true of appraisals.
 Though they are considered part of the “closing costs”, you do not pay for them when you close on the home and buy it – you pay for appraisals when they are performed.

 If your real estate agent has given you an estimate of closing costs, it generally includes common inspections.
 However, you should know that you will have to pay some of these fees in advance of the actual home purchase – and depending on the condition of the home, your fees and closing costs could vary from the real estate agent’s estimate.
 Be prepared for this.

 Do Home Inspectors Check Appliances?

 The answer is “Yes” – but with a catch.
-During home inspections, your home inspector will examine “Major Appliances”.
-They will check all of the major appliances that will be sold with the home, such as:
+During a home inspection, we will examine “Major Appliances” that will be sold with the home, such as:

 - Water heaters